Yu-Hang/Deploying-a-Keras-Tensorflow-Model-to-Android/README.md

     tflite_model = converter.convert()
     open("converted_model.tflite", "wb").write(tflite_model)
     ```
-    If you don't know the input/output nodes' names, do the following:
+    If you don't know the input/output nodes' names of the model, do the following:
     ```
       >>> import tensorflow as tf
       >>> g = tf.GraphDef()